 No pets at home?
 Take care of other people’s pets.
 Apps like Rover opened up the sharing economy to pet sitting and dog walking.
 Dog hotels were a $6 billion industry in 2016.
 If you’re looking to make money from home, offer pet owners a place to drop off their animals while they head out of town.

 12. Sell unwanted items

 As consumers become more environmentally conscious, they’re also looking for ways to adjust their shopping habits to support sustainability.
 The resale clothing industry is a $4 billion industry in the U.S. alone

 COAL N TERRY is one successful home-based business that sells vintage finds.
-And while the business didn’t exactly start from a home—it was a college dorm room—it has since grown into a brand with a loyal following and celebrity fans.
+And while this is an example of easy home business ideas that didn’t exactly start from a home—it was a college dorm room—it has since grown into a brand with a loyal following and celebrity fans.